luau-project/minpack-builder/doc/Build-and-Install-on-Linux-Intel-Fortran-Compiler-ifx.md

 >
 > Install them all at once running the following command in the terminal:
 > ```bash
-> sudo apt install -f -y intel-basekit intel-hpckit git make cmake
+> sudo apt install -y intel-basekit intel-hpckit git make cmake
 > ```

 > [!IMPORTANT]